ParthKalkar/openCV-practice/README.md

 15. `object` Module - Used for detection of objects and instances of objects predefined classes for example - face detection, eye detection, and people detection.
 16. `calib3D` Module - used for camera calibration and 3D reconstruction.
 Covers basic multiple-view geometry algorithms, stereo correspondence algorithms, object pose estimation, and 3D reconstruction.

+## Understanding applications and the libraries

+* Feature matching
+The various points of interest in an image are described as features.
+The descriptor is used to contain information about these keypoints.
+Eg - Object Detection

+* Image Stiching
+Creating panaromic image.
+It is mostly done using feature matching to get params for matching.

+* 3D Image Stiching
+Same as panaromic stiching but with a third aspect included.

+* Egomotion estimation
+Understanding in which direction the camera was moving while capturing the frames.
+It is done by 2D frames.

+* Medical Images analysis
+Analysis images using CT scan, etc to find saliency map to find interesting regions of interest.

+* HCI and BCI
+Human computer interaction - blinking to stop video

+* Stereo Vision
+Finding the depth of an image

+* Image segmentation and recognition
+Understanding if an animal is dog or something else.
+Finding different objects in an iamge

+* Motion tracking using frame differencing
+Tracking in which direction a thief went as it is not possible to catch from a naked eye.

+## Libraries used
+1. To work with images - NumPy, OpenCV, scikit-image, PIL Pillow
+2. To work with text - NLTK, spaCy, NumPy, scikit-learn, Pytorch
+3. To work with audio - LibROSA
+4. To solve machine learning tasks - pandas, scikit-learn, Orange, Pybrain
+5. To see data clearly - Matplotlib, Seaborn, scikit-learn, Orange
+6. To use deep learning - Tensorflow, Pytorch, Theano, Keras
+7. To do scientifc computing - SciPy
+8. To integrate web applications - Django, Flask